hubtype/botonic/doc-botonic/docs/components/components-sharebutton.md

 ## Purpose

-The Share Button enables other users to share your content in Messenger.
+The `Share Button`component enables other users to share your content in Messenger.
 Messages shared this way show a preview and text elements that are clickable.

 <details>
 <summary>Example</summary>